 Sub Goal 1: Collecting demographic variables [Done]

 Once we’ve defined the count/estimate error, we’ll identify various demographic variables to compare this error against.
-This allows us to study commonalities between areas that are undercounted/overcounted to infer if there are specific characteristics that may lead the area to be undercounted/overcounted.
+This allows us to study commonalities between areas that are undercounted/overcounted to infer if specific characteristics may lead the area to be undercounted/overcounted.
 A few of the demographic variables we collect for each sub-state level, with their relevant sources are:

 Growth rate: U.S. Census Bureau database—estimates